triazo/immersive_scaler/Readme.md

 First, install the CATS plugin.
 There is currently a hard dependency on the pose mode operations.

-Import your avatar, use the CATS fix (no arguments necessary, I've just observed weird behavior when run against armatures without this), and hit the 'rescale avatar' button.
+Import your avatar, use the CATS fix (no arguments necessary, I've just observed weird behavior when run against armatures without this), and hit the 'Rescale Armature' button.
+Tweak options as necessary.

 ![UI](https://triazo.net/files/blender_2021-09-21_16-42-01.png)